 - Under a general authorisation to officers to make such decisions and the effect of the decision is to:

 - Affect the rights of an individual

 - Award a contract or incur expenditure which, in either case, materially affects

 The registers below details relevant decisions made by officers acting under delegated powers.
 The regulations do not require the Council to produce a separate record of a decision where this information is already required to be produced in accordance with another statutory requirement.
 The Council is not required to publish records of decisions which contain confidential or exempt information.

 This information is provided as part of the council's statutory requirement to maintain public registers for Premises licences, Personal Licences and Temporary Event Notices under the Licensing Act 2003.
 Copies of the public registers are available to view by appointment at the Civic Offices, Derby Road, Long Eaton, Derbyshire NG10 1HU.

-Licensed Premises in Erewash - this register contains a list of all licensed premises in the Borough.
+Licensed Premises in Erewash (PDF) - this register contains a list of all licensed premises in the Borough.
 It also indicates what licensable activities each premises is permitted to undertake.
 The licensable activities are listed as the sale of alcohol (on or off sales), regulated entertainment (live and recorded music etc) and late night refreshment (the sale of hot food & drink after 11pm).

 Public Registers for Taxi Licensing

 Each Licensing authority is required to maintain a public register giving certain details of the current hackney carriage and private hire drivers' licences it has issued.
 Erewash drivers are issued with a dual licence which enables them to drive both types of vehicle.
 Section 42 of the Town Police Clauses Act 1847,Section 51(3) of the Local Government (Miscellaneous Provisions) Act 1976 & the Equality Act 2010 specifies the requirements for the public registers.